VIPnytt/SitemapParser/README.md

 ];
 $parser = new SitemapParser('MyCustomUserAgent', $config);
 ```
-Note: _If an User-agent also is set using the GuzzleHttp request options, it replaces the provided User-agent._
+_If an User-agent also is set using the GuzzleHttp request options, it receives the highest priority and replaces the other User-agent._